Stretch marks in pregnancy

 Key facts

-• It’s common to get stretch marks during pregnancy, usually on the abdomen, thighs and breasts, but also in other areas.
+- It’s common to get stretch marks during pregnancy, usually on your abdomen (tummy), thighs and breasts, but also in other areas.

-• If stretch marks bother you, some treatments may help.
-The more recent your stretch marks, the better they will respond to treatment.
+- If stretch marks bother you, there are some treatments that may help.

 What are stretch marks?